N = 200

 Assuming Independence b/w feeders

-How do we design for this?
+How do we design our sampling to ensure this?

 Let’s consider multiple levels of power